MENU

 19:00

-The visual layer of 2/5 BZ is a raw, uncompromising collage reminiscent of the aesthetic of Negativland or the video art of the American group Emergency Broadcast Network from the early 90s.
-In his work, Serhat Köksal incorporates fragments of Turkish trash movies, B-movies from the 70s whose characters appear in new, political contexts.
+The visual layer of 2/5 BZ is a raw, uncompromising collage reminiscent of the aesthetic of Negativland or the video art of the early 90s.
+In his work, Serhat Köksal incorporates fragments of Turkish trash movies and B-movies from the 70s with the characters appearing in new political contexts.
 The artist’s flagship slogan is “No Turistik / No Egzotik”.
-For years, Koksal has presented the meanders of contemporary Middle Eastern geopolitics to foreign audiences, playing with the stereotypes of Turkey in the Western tourist narrative.
-He loves to create puns such as ” ISIStanbul”, “Gazionalism” or “Nottomanski / Sobieskullah”, he processes official government announcements.
-Köksal had created memes long before they were invented.
-He comments on cultural clichés and stereotypes about the East.
-He deconstructs the oriental, idealized image of a tourist paradise.
+For years, Koksal has presented the meanders of contemporary Middle Eastern geopolitics to the foreign audience, playing with the stereotypes of Turkey in the Western tourist narrative.
+He has processed official government announcements, he had created memes long before they were invented.
+The artist comments on cultural clichés and stereotypes about the East and deconstructs the oriental, idealized image of the tourist paradise.
 The message 2/5 BZ sends to the European audience makes it clear the “exotic” perception of countries such as Turkey is a manifestation of fundamental ignorance and post-colonial mentality.

-In the sound layer, Serhat’s work incorporates break core samples from Turkish psychedelia of the 60’s (mainly electric sazas), beats based on Turkish and Kurdish percussion with the addition of heavy industrial electronics, dub bass reminiscent of early Fun Da Mental productions, lines from film dialogues, TV news or politicians’ statements.
+In the sound layer, Serhat Köksal incorporates break core samples from Turkish psychedelia of the 60’s, beats inspired by the Turkish and Kurdish percussion and enriched by heavy industrial electronics, dub bass reminiscent of early Fun Da Mental productions, lines from film dialogues, TV news or political statements.